MacBook Overheating

 How to stop your Mac from overheating

-1. Open Activity Monitor in Applications > Utilities, and select the CPU section.
+1. Open Activity Monitor from Applications > Utilities inside Finder.

-2. Click % CPU to sort by CPU usage.
+2. Select the CPU tab, then click the % CPU column to sort all apps by processor usage.

 Open your macOS Activity Monitor, then click 'CPU' to see information about your Mac's processor and which apps are demanding its resources.